bitcoin/bitcoin/doc/bu-xthin-protocol.md

 - A 64 bit transaction hash is used instead of the full 256 bit hash to further reduce thinblock size while still preventing hash collisions in the memory pool.
 This is done using the GET_XTHIN p2p netmessage.
-If the block can not be constructed with the transactions in the mempool then a GET_XBLOCKTX netmessage will be requested and will contain a list of the missing transaction hashes to be retreieved.
+If the block can not be constructed with the transactions in the mempool then a GET_XBLOCKTX netmessage will be requested and will contain a list of the missing transaction hashes to be retrieved.
 The returning
 XBLOCKTX message will contain a list of the transactions requested.

 - In the event of a 64 bit hash collision the receiving peer will re-request a normal THINBLOCK with the full 256 bit transaction hashes.